October 28, 2020

-“The timing and duration of flu seasons vary – they can occur from early fall to late spring – so you should get the vaccine as soon as it’s available,” said Cynthia Robotti, DNP, RN, PHCNS-C, nurse manager for the Pittsylvania-Danville Health District.
-“It takes up to two weeks to develop the vaccine’s full protection, and the benefits last for up to a year.”
+“The timing and duration of flu seasons vary – they can occur from early fall to late spring – so you should get the vaccine by the end of October,” said Julia Gwaltney, RN, nurse manager for the Pittsylvania-Danville Health District.
+“It takes up to two weeks to develop the vaccine’s full protection.

 All persons aged 6 months or older should be vaccinated against influenza each year.
 Particular effort should be made to vaccinate people at higher risk for influenza complications, including: